 This Acrylic pick is very bright and precise.
 The Toxic Green was, in fact, the first Dragon Pick that I bought.
 I always knew I’ll buy some eventually, but being a limited run (while needing to buy strings) got me into FOMO mode.
 I’ve been abusing this pick for about 4 months now, and I’m not seeing any signs of wear.

 The Dragon Skin shares a lot of the properties of the Toxic Green pick.
 In fact, until Chris messaged me that these are made from different materials, I was sure it’s made out of Acrylic too.
-This is made of a blend of Resin and Thermoplastic, meaning it can withstand almost any level of abuse and will come back for more.
+This is made of Juma, a blend of some minerals and Resin.
+It can withstand almost any level of abuse and will come back for more.
 In terms of sound, I find the Dragon Skin very aggressive with its pointy edge and bright tone.
 It also outperforms a lot of other picks I’ve tried in recordings in terms of standing out in a crowded mix.
 The Dragon Skin comes in a few different colors and is a part of the standard line.

 Features And Options Available From Dragon Picks